Support Page Content

 Officers

 The minimum educational requirement to be a commissioned officer in the armed forces is a bachelor's degree.
-The rank and pay of an officer is higher than that of enlisted personnel, but they are also entrusted with more responsibilities.
-Officers receive special training in leadership and management and must be of the highest moral and professional caliber.
-They supervise and command enlisted forces, and often manage budgets, equipment, and strategy with the technical guidance of enlisted personnel and Department of Defense (DoD) civilians.
-Officers are also the only personnel eligible for jobs in the Air & Space Forces which require a bachelor's degree or higher (i.e. pilot, engineer, lawyer, doctor, nurse, etc.).
+While the rank and pay of an officer is higher than that of enlisted personnel, they are also entrusted with significantly more responsibility from the start of their careers.
+Officers receive specialized training in leadership and management, and they must be of the highest moral and professional caliber.
+They supervise and command enlisted forces, often managing budgets, equipment, and overarching strategy with the technical guidance of enlisted personnel and Department of Defense (DoD) civilians.
+Additionally, officers are the only personnel eligible for specialized roles in the Air & Space Forces that require a degree, such as pilots, engineers, lawyers, doctors, and nurses.

 Resources for Veterans & Military Students